dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 const latestScores = userDetails.latestScores; //reference to the latest scores array const scoreDetails = latestScores[latestScores.length - 1];//reference to the last inserted score, which is the one we created
 ```

+If the value provided for the `score` is not an integer, API will return a 400 HTTP Error (Bad Request).

 ### GET https://functionURL/api/users/:userId
 #### Description